Visit our Freshwater Fishing page for angling, licence and additional information.

 Full copies of the Recreational Sea Fishing (BASS) Regulations 2016 are available below.

 You may fish (for recreation) for crab and lobster with up to 5 pots from either a pleasure craft or from the shore.
 A licence is required, an application form and catch return form are available to download from the hobby crab and lobster potting page.
-Once again minimum landing sizes apply.
-A catch limit exists of 1 lobster and up to 5 crabs per day.
+Details regarding minimum landing sizes, catch limits and other restrictions can be found in the Sea Fisheries (Technical Measures) Byelaws 2000 and the Sea Fisheries (Lobster and Crab) (Recreational Licensing) Regulations 2015

 In 2005, the Department of Environment, Food and Agriculture introduced byelaws to prohibit all netting activity in a restricted zone consisting of the beaches from the north end of Peel Bay, round the Point of Ayre, to the northern side of Ramsey Harbour.